Tips, recommendations, and features for developing and testing Delta Live Tables pipelines

 Databricks recommends configuring a single Git repository for all code related to a pipeline.

 Each developer should have their own Databricks Git folder configured for development.
 During development, the user configures their own pipeline from their Databricks Git folder and tests new logic using development datasets and isolated schema and locations.
-As development work is completed, the user commits and pushes changes back to their branch in the central Git repository and opens a pull request against the testing or QA branch.
+After completing development work, the user commits and pushes changes back to their branch in the central Git repository and opens a pull request against the testing or QA branch.

-The resulting branch should be checked out in a Databricks Git folder and a pipeline configured using test datasets and a development schema.
+The resulting branch should be checked out in a Databricks Git folder, and a pipeline should be configured using test datasets and a development schema.
 Assuming logic runs as expected, a pull request or release branch should be prepared to push the changes to production.

-While Git folders can be used to synchronize code across environments, pipeline settings need to be kept up to date either manually or using tools like Terraform.
+While Git folders can be used to synchronize code across environments, pipeline settings must be kept up to date manually or using tools like Terraform.

 This workflow is similar to using Git folders for CI/CD in all Databricks jobs.
 See CI/CD techniques with Git and Databricks Git folders (Repos).

 Databricks recommends isolating queries that ingest data from transformation logic that enriches and validates data.
-You can then organize libraries used for ingesting data from development or testing data sources in a separate directory from production data ingestion logic, allowing you to easily configure pipelines for various environments.
-You can then use smaller datasets for testing, accelerating development.
+If you organize source code for ingesting data from development or testing data sources in a directory separate from production data ingestion logic, you can configure pipelines for various environments with datasets specific to those environments.
+For example, you can accelerate development by using smaller datasets for testing.
 See Create sample datasets for development and testing.

 You can also use parameters to control data sources for development, testing, and production.
-See Control data sources with parameters.
+See Use parameters with Delta Live Tables pipelines.

 Create sample datasets for development and testing

-Databricks recommends creating development and test datasets to test pipeline logic with both expected data and potential malformed or corrupt records.
+Databricks recommends creating development and test datasets to test pipeline logic with expected data and potentially malformed or corrupt records.
 There are multiple ways to create datasets that can be useful for development and testing, including the following:

 For example, if you have a notebook that defines a dataset using the following code:

-CREATE OR REFRESH STREAMING TABLE input_data AS SELECT * FROM cloud_files("/production/data", "json")
+CREATE OR REFRESH STREAMING TABLE input_data AS SELECT * FROM read_files("/production/data", "json")

 You could create a sample dataset containing specific records using a query like the following: